Increase mindshare + marketshare via customer-focused, marketing strategy driven product innovation.

 Viewed another way, each of the elements / concepts noted in the infographic above represents a focus area for brainstorming, innovation, and product improvement.

-All products (maybe not the ones you create for others as charity, or those for yourself and your friends as a hobby!) need to attain commercial viability – and for that, they have to solve a problem faced by a certain segment of users.
+All products need to attain commercial viability*.
+For that, your offerings have to solve a problem faced by a targeted, sizeable segment of users.

-That extremely simple (but extremely important) concept outlined above – IS often overlooked not just in startups but also in million dollar budget environments!
+The extremely simple (but extremely important) concepts outlined above – are often overlooked not just in startups but also in million dollar budget environments!

 - the customer’s perception of value

 - ways to shape that perception

 - making a decision to buy it, and placing the order

 Thus, we arrive at the strategic importance of developing a solid understanding of your target user segments, including: